-The year 2020 marks 75 years since Tove Jansson wrote her first story about the Moomins, "The Moomins and the Great Flood".
-To celebrate the anniversary, Moomin Characters Ltd together with its partners is launching a one-year campaign to help the Baltic Sea.
+The year 2020 marked 75 years since Tove Jansson wrote her first story about the Moomins, "The Moomins and the Great Flood".
+To celebrate the anniversary, Moomin Characters Ltd together with its partners launched a campaign to help the Baltic Sea.

 “He came to the edge of the water and stood watching the breakers.
 There was the sea – his sea – going past, wave after wave, foaming recklessly, raging furiously, but, somehow, tranquil at the same time.
 All Moominpappa’s thoughts and speculations vanished.
 He felt completely alive from the tips of his ears to the tip of his tail.
 This was a moment to live to the full.”